aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/add-date-filter-in-a-worksheet/_index.md

 ### PutWorksheetDateFilter API Specification

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/AutoFilter/PutWorksheetDateFilter) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/AutoFilter/PutWorksheetDateFilter" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make a call to the Cloud API with cURL.